Table of Contents

 What are scoliosis symptoms and signs?

 The most common symptom of scoliosis is an abnormal curve of the spine.
 Often this is a mild change and may be first noticed by a friend or family member or physician doing routine screening of children for school or sports.
 The change in the curve of the spine typically occurs very slowly so it is easy to miss until it becomes more severe.
 It can also be found on a routine school screening examination for scoliosis.
-Those affected may notice that their clothes do not fit as they did previously, they may notice an uneven waist, or that pant legs are longer on one side that the other.
+Those affected may notice that their clothes do not fit as they did previously, they may notice an uneven waist, or that pant legs are longer on one side than the other.

 Scoliosis may cause the head to appear off center, leaning to one side or notice one hip or shoulder to be higher than the opposite side.
 Someone may have a more obvious curve on one side of the rib cage on their back from twisting of the vertebrae and ribs.
 If the scoliosis is more severe, it can make it more difficult for the heart and lungs to work properly.
 This can cause shortness of breath and chest pain.

 In most cases, scoliosis is not painful, but there are certain types of scoliosis than can cause back pain, rib pain, and abdominal pain.
-Additionally, there are other causes of back pain, which your doctor will want to look for as well to rule out other diseases.
+Additionally, there are other causes of these nonspecific pains, which a doctor will want to look for as well to rule out other diseases.
 Continue Reading

 Fu, K.M., J.S.
 Smith, D.W.
 Polly, C.P.
 Ames, et al; Scoliosis Research Society Morbidity and Mortality Committee.
 "Morbidity and Mortality Associated With Spinal Surgery in Children: A Review of the Scoliosis Research Society Morbidity and Mortality Database."
 J Neurosurg Pediatr 7.1 Jan.
 2011: 37-41.